ansys/pygranta/doc/source/development_and_release_processes.rst

 Checklist for completing this phase:

+* |chkbx| The active release in the GitHub PyGranta Development project is empty, with all deferred tickets re-assigned to a future release.
 * |chkbx| Stable releases of all *idiomatic packages* and the *PyGranta meta-package* are available on PyPI.
 * |chkbx| The PyAnsys meta-package depends on the *PyGranta meta-package* stable release.
 * |chkbx| A patch release has been made for the previous *PyGranta meta-package* if there is at least one backwards-